Optimal Network Compression

 \begin{remark} In contrast to using the maximum entropy to find the missing liabilities as in~\cite{M11}, we can consider the minimum entropy as our objective function for compression, see e.g.~\cite{kovavcevic2012hardness, watanabe1981pattern}.
 Indeed, the network maximizing the entropy will be close to the complete regular network.
 On the other hand, the network minimizing the entropy would correspond to a sparse network.
 So it makes sense to consider it as an objective function for compression; as this is shown in~\cite{watanabe1981pattern}, many of the known algorithms in pattern recognition can be characterized as efforts to minimize the entropy.
 Consider for example the case of similar firms all having the same total assets and liabilities (and without obligations to society).
 Then it is easy to check that the network maximizing entropy will correspond to the complete regular network with $\frac{L_{ij}}{\sum_{k = 1}^n L_{ik}}=\frac{1}{n-1}$ which gives $f(L) = n \log(n-1)$.
 On the other hand, the network minimizing the entropy would correspond to the (regular) ring which corresponds to $f(L)=0$. \end{remark}

 \begin{remark} As the optimal compression problem~\eqref{eq:optimization} is generically nonconvex and NP-hard, we cannot rely on a gradient descent method to converge to the global optimum.
 As such we believe that machine learning tools and methods would be best for solving such problems in general.
-For this paper, as will be utilized and validated in Section~\ref{sec:casestudy}, we will implement a genetic algorithm to solve the optimal compression problem; an overview of the genetic algorithm is provided in Appendix~\ref{sec:gp}. \end{remark}
+For this paper, as will be utilized and validated in Section~\ref{sec:casestudy}, we will implement a genetic algorithm to solve the optimal compression problem; an overview of the genetic algorithm and its implementation is provided in Appendix~\ref{sec:gp}.\footnote{Briefly, all implementations of the genetic algorithm are completed using the ``ga'' function in the Global Optimization Toolbox of MATLAB.} We direct the reader to Figures~\ref{fig:acemoglu-opt-reroute} and~\ref{fig:acemoglu-opt-compress} for the validation of the genetic algorithm for the optimal compression and rerouting problems in a simple three bank setting. \end{remark}